Infinitesimal calculations in fundamental groups: Introduction

 Letter linking functions are the subject of \cite{monroe-sinha}, whose main result is that letter linking functions associated to symbols decorated by indicator homomorphisms are sharp obstructions for the lower central series of free groups.
 For example $\lp A B (a b a^{\inv} b^{\inv}) = 1$, as there is one $b$ in between an $a$-$a^{\inv}$ pair.
 Since the $a$'s and $b$'s have a non-zero ``linking number'', the word $a b a^{\inv} b^{\inv}$ is not a two-fold commutator.

 One of our main present results is to generalize this to the radical of the lower central series for all groups.
 Let $q: F_S \to G$ present a group $G$ as a quotient of a free group $F_S$, and say a letter linking function of $F_S$ {descends to} $G$ if the function is constant on cosets of $q$.
 Our Lifting Theorem in Section~\ref{sec:lifting} characterizes the letter linking functions that descend to a quotient group.
-Clearly, such functions must vanish on relations in $G$, but this is insufficient.
+Clearly, such functions must vanish on relations in $G$, but this is by itself insufficient.
 Our theorem gives a complete criterion using the language of Lie coalgebras, developed in Section~\ref{sec:prelims}.
-We then have the following main theorem.
+Functions on $G$ in hand, the following theorem quantifies the information they capture.

 \begin{theorem} Let $w\in F_S$ be a word representing an element of $G$.
-Then some power of $w$ is a product of $k$-fold nested commutators in $G$ if and only if $w$ vanishes on all linking functions of weight less than or equal to $k$ that descend to $G$. \end{theorem}
+Then some power of $w$ is a product of $k$-fold nested commutators in $G$ if and only if $w$ vanishes on all linking functions of weight $\leq k$ that descend to $G$. \end{theorem}

 Proving this theorem at the end of Section~\ref{ProofFundamental} will be the culmination of our technical work.
-When $k=1$ this simply states that the subgroup of $G$ on which all homomorphisms to $\Q$ vanish is the radical of the commutator subgroup $[G,G]$.
-The $k>1$ cases are all new.
+When $k=1$ this restates the classical fact the subgroup of $G$ on which all homomorphisms to $\Q$ vanish is the radical of the commutator subgroup $[G,G]$.
+The $k>1$ cases are new.
 Moreover, this along with the Lifting Theorem gives rise to an algorithm to determine whether some power of a word is a $k$-fold commutator, an algorithm which has been implemented -- see Section~\ref{Algorithms}.
 Previous algorithms, both theoretical \cite{Chen-Fox-Lyndon} and implemented \cite{Nickel-Algorithm}, employ inductive calculation of the subquotients of the rationalized lower central series.
 Our invariants are defined on the entire group and have a cobracket structure, leading to the first approach to these questions which organically retains information about commutators.